-At an estimated weight of 21,280 pounds, the World’s Heaviest Ball of Twine was constructed by James Frank Kotera, nicknamed “JFK.”
+At an estimated weight of 21,280 pounds (and perhaps a few thousand pounds larger), the World’s Heaviest Ball of Twine was constructed by James Frank Kotera, nicknamed “JFK.”
 Over the past 37 years, JFK has spent tens of thousands of hours wrapping twine into a ball in an isolated house in Lake Nebagamon, Wisconsin.

 Since 1979, JFK has spent three days a week working at a nearby dump and the other four days at home wrapping garbage bags full of twine in gigantic circles.
 In addition to the world’s heaviest twine ball, JFK has also constructed “Junior”, a ball made of string that weighs 47 pounds in honor of Kotera’s birth year, 1947.
 Kotera was born on February 2nd, which inspired the self-given nickname of “Groundhog.”